 Risk of Dose Reduction

 Withdrawal reactions may occur when dosage reduction occurs for any reason.
 This includes purposeful tapering, but also inadvertent reduction of dose (eg, the patient forgets, the patient is admitted to a hospital).
-Therefore, the dosage of Alprazolam should be reduced or discontinued gradually (see DOSAGE AND ADMINISTRATION).
+Therefore, the dosage of Alprazolam tablets should be reduced or discontinued gradually (see DOSAGE AND ADMINISTRATION).